sportsclimbs/sportclimbs-2/content/peak/dovedale/_index.md

 ---
 title: Dovedale Area
-linktitle: Dovedale
+Linktitle: Dovedale
 draft: false
 placeholder: false
+weight: 40
 ---

-            <h2>History</h2>
+## History

-            <p>Apart from classic aid routes bolts were unheard of in the area until the late 1980's. <em>Bolt It and Believe It!</em> at Dovedale Church was a mixed trad/bolt line but Andy Pollit's superb <em>Arch Enemies</em> and Simon Nadin's <em>666</em> were true sport climbs as were Mark Pretty's <em>No Pain No Gain</em> and <em>Manifold Exhaust</em> at Ladyside Crag.
-It was Pollit however, who stole the plum line with his audacious <em>Thormen's Moth</em> at Thor's Cave - a superb achievement.</p>
+Apart from classic aid routes bolts were unheard of in the area until the late 1980's. _Bolt It and Believe It!_ at Dovedale Church was a mixed trad/bolt line but Andy Pollit's superb _Arch Enemies_ and Simon Nadin's _666_ were true sport climbs as were Mark Pretty's _No Pain No Gain_ and _Manifold Exhaust_ at Ladyside Crag.
+It was Pollit however, who stole the plum line with his audacious _Thormen's Moth_ at Thor's Cave - a superb achievement.

-            <p>Little happened subsequently until Kristian Clemmow and Mark Pretty gave Beeston a revamp with several excellent pitches out of the <em>Ivy Gash</em> and the steep pocketed <em>Honorary Buoux</em>.
-Jon Clarke retroed old routes at Renyard's Arch plus adding a couple of good routes of his own whilst downstream at Tissington Spires Pretty added <em>There Will Be Blood</em> up the the thin wall between Brutus and Caesar.
-Jon Fulwood put in a few big shifts at Thor's Cave to produce some unusual but excellent routes there whilst Dan Varian chipped in with the hardest route at the crag <em>Móoguo</em>.
+Little happened subsequently until Kristian Clemmow and Mark Pretty gave Beeston a revamp with several excellent pitches out of the _Ivy Gash_ and the steep pocketed _Honorary Buoux_.
+Jon Clarke retroed old routes at Renyard's Arch plus adding a couple of good routes of his own whilst downstream at Tissington Spires Pretty added _There Will Be Blood_ up the the thin wall between Brutus and Caesar.
+Jon Fulwood put in a few big shifts at Thor's Cave to produce some unusual but excellent routes there whilst Dan Varian chipped in with the hardest route at the crag _Móoguo_.
 Gary Gibson took a good look at Raven’s Tor and produced a collection of mid-grade routes at the right hand end, then did a similar job at Ladyside Crag.

-Recent developments have seen Dove Holes turned into an excellent sport climbing venue with Rob Mirfin's <em>The Oval</em> the hardest route so far whilst Pretty added <em>Resurrected</em> to Tissington Spires.
-Mirfin also climbed the bouldery and desperate <em>Singin in the Rain</em> at Ladyside Crag.</p>
+Recent developments have seen Dove Holes turned into an excellent sport climbing venue with Rob Mirfin's _The Oval_ the hardest route so far whilst Pretty added _Resurrected_ to Tissington Spires.
+Mirfin also climbed the bouldery and desperate _Singin in the Rain_ at Ladyside Crag.